SilentNomad723/Nomad-Archive/README.md

 # Nomad Archive
 This repository contains fragments of an experimental system developed as part of the SilentNomad project.
-The original goal was to prototype a lightweight execution environment capable of interpreting instruction streams.
+The original goal was to prototype a execution environment capable of interpreting instruction streams.
 Much of the documentation has been lost.
 Several components are incomplete.